Yanka13/live-streaming-app/README.md

 Easy he ? [streamlit web-rtc](https://github.com/user/repo/blob/branch/other_file.md) did all the magic for us.

-Now let's try with the full app and play with it (try to do some [language signs](https://www.google.com/search?q=language+sign&oq=language+sign&aqs=chrome.0.69i59l3j0i10j46i512j69i60l3.3677j0j7&sourceid=chrome&ie=UTF-8) on the webcam !)
+Now let's try with the full app and play with it (try to do some [language signs](https://www.google.com/search?q=language+sign&oq=language+sign&aqs=chrome.0.69i59l3j0i10j46i512j69i60l3.3677j0j7&sourceid=chrome&ie=UTF-8) on the webcam!)

 ```bash
 streamlit run streamlit_app.py
 ```

-When your done understanding the code (you can have a look at [this article](https://blog.streamlit.io/how-to-build-the-streamlit-webrtc-component/) to dig more), you are now ready to push the app into production, we wiil do it directly on [streamlit new cloud](https://share.streamlit.io/)
+When you are done looking at the code (you can have a look at [this article](https://blog.streamlit.io/how-to-build-the-streamlit-webrtc-component/) if you wish to dig more and understand what's going on under the hood), you are now ready to push the app into production, we will do it directly on [streamlit new cloud platform](https://share.streamlit.io/)
-Streamlit Cloud is a new feature from strealit that allow you to push your application very easily.
+Streamlit Cloud is a new feature from streamlit that allows you to push any streamlit app very smoothly.
+You can have application up to 1GB of hard memory.
 ## Production
 First, let's create a remote repository on your **GitHub** account (repo need to be public to use free streamlit cloud services):